vmohir/vahid-slides/angular-forms-routing/markdown.md

 -   Custom Validators
 -   Form Group Validators
 -   `updateOn`
     -   Use `updateOn` in FormGroup and FormArray to apply to all child FormControls
--   dirty

 ---